 I really enjoy engaging with people and getting them excited about science.
 I've given a few public talks at the pub, at high schools, and over Skype to a primary school class in New Zealand.
 I've done live science demonstrations at schools, and at the Astrolight festival in Melbourne, Australia.
 Check out this YouTube stream I did for kids all about gravity and general relativity.

 I'm currently working with some other postdocs and students at Cambridge on our local chapter of Astronomy on Tap.
-We hold a few Astronomy-themed talks in the pub, over a beer or two, at the Maypole on the last Thursday of every month (we're on hold at the moment, but will soon be moving ONLINE).
-Check out our Facebook page, and our Twitter to stay up-to-date on what's happening!
+We usually hold a few Astronomy-themed talks in the pub, over a beer or two, at the Maypole Cambridge on the last Thursday of every month.
+Due to Covid-19, our in-pub events are on hold, but we're live-streaming interactive talks and games once a month on this YouTube channel, so BYO beer and tune in!
+Head to our Facebook or Twitter for more info.

 I'm looking to expand into doing more outreach, since I absolutely love explaining what I do.